-The EU project “Implementation of the EU’s Action Plan for nature, people and the economy" responds to the EU Nature Directives’ Fitness Check and aims to contribute to the improvement of the Nature Directives implementation.
-It seeks to support the Commission in the delivery of specific sub-actions of the EU Action Plan for nature, people and the economy under the Priority B ‘Building political ownership and strengthening compliance'.
-The project is led by the Institute for European Environmental Policy (IEEP) and is supported by Ecologic Institute and the N2K Group EEIG composed of five companies from different European regions.
+The EU project “Implementation of the EU’s Action Plan for nature, people and the economy” responded to the findings of the EU Nature Directives’ Fitness Check and contributed to the improvement of the Nature Directives implementation.
+It has supported the Commission in delivery of specific sub-actions of the EU Action Plan for nature, people and the economy under the Priority B ‘Building political ownership and strengthening compliance’.
+Institute for European Environmental Policy (IEEP) led this project with the support of Ecologic Institute and the N2K Group EEIG composed of five companies from different European regions.

-The overall objective of this project is to provide support to the Commission in the delivery of some of the sub-actions associated with three of the nature plan actions: Action 4, 5 and 7.
-Under this project, the following activities will be carried out:
+The overall objective of this project was to provide support to the Commission in the delivery of some of the sub-actions associated with the three of the nature plan actions: Action 4, 5 and 7.
+This project carried out the following activities:

-- to prepare Frequently Asked Question (FAQ) notes on a) the links between the Nature Directives and the Nitrates Directive, b) the links between the Nature Directives and the Invasive Alien Species Regulation; and to promote the existing guidance documents;
+- prepared the Frequently Asked Question (FAQ) notes on a) the links between the Nature Directives and the Nitrates Directive, b) the links between the Nature Directives and the Invasive Alien Species Regulation; and promoted the existing guidance documents

-- to build country profiles for each of the Member States on Natura 2000 sufficiency, Natura 2000 management, the overall strategy for reaching favourable conservation status, financing, implementation of Art.
+- built country profiles for each of the Member States on Natura 2000 sufficiency, Natura 2000 management, the overall strategy for reaching favourable conservation status, financing, implementation of Art.
 6(3) and 6(4), knowledge, monitoring, online access to data necessary for implementing the Directives, and governance;

-- to support the organisation of bilateral meetings and back to back meetings with stakeholders, and
+- supported the organisation of bilateral meetings and back to back meetings with stakeholders; and

-- to draft two Habitat Action Plans as well as to promote and disseminate them.
+- drafted two Habitat Action Plans as well as promoted and disseminated them.

-Within this project, Ecologic Institute leads the activities related to the links between the Nature Directives and the Nitrates Directive as well as provides inputs on the Water Framework Directive and the Floods Directive, contributes to all marine issues, assists with cross-cutting issues on agriculture/CAP and biodiversity, and supports on promotion of the existing guidance documents.
-Furthermore, Ecologic Institute contributes to the preparation of country profiles (Germany, Slovenia, and Lithuania) and supports the organisation of bilateral and stakeholders meetings.
-It also assists with general data collation and analysis.
+Within this project, Ecologic Institute led the activities related to the identification of links between the Nature Directives and the Nitrates Directive and provided inputs on the Water Framework Directive and the Floods Directive, contributed to all marine issues, assisted with cross cutting issues on agriculture/CAP and biodiversity, and supported on promotion of the existing guidance documents.
+Furthermore, Ecologic Institute contributed to preparation of country profiles (Germany, Lithuania and Slovenia) and supported the organisation of bilateral and stakeholders meetings.
+It also assisted with general data collation and analysis.